 - Offer support to Farm Fresh Rhode Island (FFRI) who received a USDA Farm to School grant by providing TA to develop or adapt a curriculum chosen by FFRI that supports Farm to School efforts and aligns with state core standards for middle school; assist in creation of PD to train classroom teachers on curriculum.
-(4 meetings) - Offer support as requested to PPSD and City of Providence Farm-to-School initiative through coordination of nutrition education activities and/or providing stakeholder insight on planning and program activities. (as requested)
+(4 meetings) - Offer support with the Rhode Island Farm to School Network through attendance of meetings, coordination of nutrition education activities and/or providing partners insight on planning and program activities.
+(4+ meetings)